DataDog/documentation/content/api/embeds/embeds_get.md

 ---
-title: Get Specific Embed
+title: Get specific embed
 type: apicontent
 order: 19.3
 ---

-## Get Specific Embed
+## Get specific embed
 Get the HTML fragment for a previously generated embed with embed_id.

 Returns: A JSON object with 8 elements: